 If you feel like your kitchen is too cramped and you need to push out some walls to make it work, think again.
 You can easily reorganize your kitchen for maximum efficiency and save tens of thousands of dollars.

-Replace large, clumsy shelves with pullout drawers that are equipped with racks for easy, aesthetic storage space.
+Replace large, clumsy shelves with pullout drawers.
+Those are equipped with racks for easy, aesthetic storage space.
 Upgrade your cabinets with lazy susans, dividers, pullout trays and more.
-Consider hiring a professional organizer to show you how to maximize the space you’ve got; the organizer’s fee and the money you’ll spend on the specialized cabinets will still fall way below the cost of an expansion.
+Consider hiring a professional organizer to show you how to maximize the space you have.
+The organizer’s fee and the money you’ll spend on the specialized cabinets will still fall way below the cost of an expansion.

 Money saved: up to $60,000.

-However you choose to go about your renovations, don’t forget to contact MONEY Federal Credit Union to learn about our fantastic rates on Home Enhancement Loans and Home Equity Loans and Lines of Credit!
+However you choose to go about your renovations, don’t forget to contact Money Federal Credit Union to learn about our fantastic rates on Home Improvement Loans and Home Equity Loans and Lines of Credit!